 The use of tracking and behavioural technologies implies the storing of data to offer customised information to the user.
-However, according to the Internet Act, this kind of processing must be preceded by the user's consent and, to do that in a practical way, companies generally use technologies such as cookies (with a warning on the initial screen of their website), beacons, etc. Because much information obtained from users' access to the internet is able to identify them, it should be considered as personal data and, therefore, the same need for consent or other legal basis for processing personal data will be applied under the LGPD after August 2020.
+However, according to the Internet Act, this kind of processing must be preceded by the user's consent and, to do that in a practical way, companies generally use technologies such as cookies (with a warning on the initial screen of their website), beacons, etc. Because much information obtained from users' access to the internet is able to identify them, it should be considered as personal data and, therefore, incurs the same need for consent or other legal basis for processing personal data as under the LGPD.